 We support the development of strong links between universities and employers to boost the employability of graduates and recognition of the value of graduate skills.

-We are working to support the development of the new degree apprenticeships in England and the development of wider apprenticeships policy across the UK.
+We are working to support the development of degree apprenticeships in England and the development of wider apprenticeships policy across the UK.
 The future of degree apprenticeships is a new project to ensure degree apprenticeships fully meet employers' skills needs, provide opportunities and contribute to productivity and economic growth.

 We are working with Buckinghamshire New University and The University of Sheffield who are leading the Higher Education Employer Trailblazer consortium responding to the introduction of apprenticeship standards.